What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 That’s why if you are expecting cold weather you should make sure your batteries stay above a 50% charge.

-If extremely cold weather is in the forecast make sure to keep your RV batteries fully charged.
+If extremely cold weather is in the forecast, keep your RV batteries fully charged.

 Luckily, that’s not camping weather and not a very common temperature for places other than Antarctica and sometimes Alaska.